Easy & delicious gluten free vegan double chocolate muffins for breakfast! Quick recipe for soft rich chocolate muffins. Allergy free recipe.

 To make these dairy free, swap out the milk, yogurt, and sour cream with plant-based options that work for you!

-To ensure they are corn and soy free, make sure your gluten free flour blend does not contain any corn or soy.
+For corn and soy free, make sure your gluten free flour blend does not contain any corn or soy.

-To make these chocolate free, swap the cocoa powder for an equal amount of carob powder in the recipe and omit the chocolate chips.
+You can even make these chocolate free, swap the cocoa powder for an equal amount of carob powder in the recipe and omit the chocolate chips.
 Add in carob chips, dried fruits, or leave the mix-ins out entirely!

 While these gluten free vegan double chocolate muffins are delicious as written, I like to spice things up now and again!
 This muffin recipe is a great starting point for some fantastic flavor combinations.
 Here are some ideas to get you started!